 On February 14, 2005, Please Touch Museum signed a long-term lease to occupy Memorial Hall, and the extensive restoration work to bring the building back to its original glory began later that year.
 On October 18, 2008, the Museum opened its doors to visitors.
-Memorial Hall is the current home of a children's museum dedicated to learning through play while preserving the history of Philadelphia's childhood.
+Memorial Hall is the perfect home for a children's museum that is dedicated to learning through play while preserving the history of Philadelphia's childhood.
 It is a city treasure, restored to its original purpose as a museum that offers all families a celebration of the timeless joys of childhood.